lewmas1/MassSpec_to_Molecule/README.md

 ### Processing the data

-To process the data run the `data_processing.py` script to create the train, test and evaluation datasets saved as .txt
+To process the data run the `data_processing.py` script to create the train, test and evaluation datasets saved as .txt, recently added `data_processing_SELFIES.py` which uses SELFIES strings instead of smiles strings.

 ### Training